capitalallen/hpml_project/README.md

 ![3-stage pipeline](/images/2.png)

-Most AutoML tools follow a common 3 stage pipline (Figure 1).
-There is no one AutoML tool that can clearly outperform every other tool.
 ### Challenges
 Althrough each AutoML library is trying to solve same problem - Automate ML & DL training, they each have dramtically different APIs and ways to accomplish this goal.